|Our Mission: We aim to provide healthy, tasty, high-quality, affordable meals to the students and staff of the Brookline Public Schools.

 • We aim to purchase as much of our produce and products from local sources.

 • We serve hamburgers made from all-natural (hormone-free, antibiotic-free) beef sourced locally from New England farms.
-The names of the farms that supplied our hamburger beef are posted on our website, weekly.
+The names of the farms that supply our hamburger beef are posted on our website, weekly.

 • All of our meat is free of ammonia treatments and finely textured lean beef.